Buchimaife/Buchimaife.github.io/README.md

 **Operating Profit by Sales:** “West” region proved to be making the most profit by sales across the 5 regions making them prime target customer region.
 This highlights "West" profitability .Conversely, “Mid west” made the least of profit by sales across the 5 regions .

-**Sales by Months:**  Year 2013 and 2016 were the sales peak months, showcasing their significance within the sales period.
+**Sales by Months:**  July and November were the sales peak months, showcasing their significance within the sales period.

 **Dashboard Overview:**
 The dashboard is a visual data representation offering a clear and user-friendly overview of essential insights for specific areas.
 It’s an interactive display of the presented Key Performance Indicators (KPIs).